 Priority Pools allow you to group resources into pools that can be prioritized differently among groups.
-Each pool's resources can potentially be utilized by any build, but builds originating from a pool's "owner" always have first priority to use that pool's resources.
-Using Priority Pools allows you to manage resource allocation for builds more efficiently.
+Each pool's resources can potentially be used by any build, but builds originating from a pool's "owner" always have first priority to use that pool's resources.
+Using Priority Pools lets you manage resource allocation for builds more efficiently.